Constantine Makris

 Constantine Makris A.S.C. is a Greek-American cinematographer, television director and television producer who has mainly worked on Dick Wolf's series.
 For his work on Law & Order, he won Emmys for Outstanding Cinematography, Single Camera Series in 1993, 1997 and 1998.

+He studied political science, engaging in various jobs after graduation, including that of a taxi driver.
+His first, brief stint in cinematography was as a director's assistant for a commercial.
+Later on, he met Larry Pizer BSC with whom he collaborated.
+Makris has not had formal cinematography studies, but instead gained expertise working alongside accomplished directors.